 Santorini is accessible by ferries and planes.

-A trip to Greece is the perfect opportunity to try some of the best Greek food.
-Tzaziki, Gyros, feta cheese, and copious amounts of olive oil are staples of Greek cuisine, and I’m getting serious nostalgia just thinking about all the delicious things I ate in Greece.
+When in Greece you must try Greek food.
+Tzaziki, Gyros, feta cheese, and copious amounts of olive oil are the staples of Greek cuisine, and I’m getting serious nostalgia just thinking about all the delicious food I ate in Greece.
+We love to taste local wine in tavernas, and wine tastings are part of the whole Greek dining experience.

 Practical Information